basardemir/Restaurant-Management-App/docs/source/developer/member4.rst

 Unfinished / Problematic Features
 ==============

 * Only the create location page was suppose to be accessable by the users, however the lack of authentcation allows anyone with the url can access the main pages of these tables and do alterations.

-* While creating a location absance of javascript to hide option according to selected country allows users to combine a country with any of the provinces
+* While creating a location absance of javascript to hide option according to selected country allows users to combine a country with any of the provinces.
-.
 Plan was to filter the selectField options with java script once a country was selected but I was not able to built this feature.

 * Updating operation on locations doesn't work.